An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: Preliminaries

 \subsection{Quantum Approximate Optimization Algorithm}

+QAOA is an approximate algorithm and provides an approximate solution to the problem.
 In the QAOA framework, the MIS problem is encoded in the ground state (i.e., the minimal energy state) of a quantum target Hamiltonian \( H_C \).
-This encoding is achieved by converting each binary variable \( x_{v} \) in $-H_\text{cla}(x)$ to a quantum spin, which is represented by the operator \( \frac{I - \sigma_v^z}{2} \) \cite{QAOA}, where \( \sigma_v^z \) denotes acting the Pauli-Z operator on the \( v \)-th qubit.
-The specific formulation of the quantum target Hamiltonian for the MIS problem in QAOA is given by

-To achieve the MIS solution, QAOA starts with the ground state \( |s\rangle \) of the initial quantum Hamiltonian \( H_B \) and evolves toward the target ground state through a PQC constructed using a \( p \)-layer QAOA ansatz, where \( p \) is referred to as the layer depth, and the initial state \( |s\rangle \) is required to be easily implementable, meaning it can be prepared by a constant-depth (i.e., the circuit does not scale with the problem size) quantum circuit starting from the $|0 \rangle ^{\otimes n } $ state.
+This encoding is achieved by converting each binary variable \( x_{v} \) in $-H_\text{cla}(x)$ to the operator \( \frac{I - \sigma_v^z}{2} \) \cite{QAOA}, where \( \sigma_v^z \) denotes acting the Pauli-Z operator on the \( v \)-th qubit.
+The specific formulation of the quantum target Hamiltonian for the MIS problem in QAOA is given by To achieve the MIS solution, QAOA starts with the ground state \( |s\rangle \) of the mixer quantum Hamiltonian \( H_M \) and evolves toward the target ground state through a PQC constructed using a \( p \)-layer QAOA ansatz, where \( p \) is referred to as the layer depth, and the initial state \( |s\rangle \) is required to be easily implementable, meaning it can be prepared by a constant-depth (i.e., the circuit does not scale with the problem size) quantum circuit starting from the $|0 \rangle ^{\otimes n } $ state.